hyungyeong81/hyungyeong81/README.md

 ### Hi there 👋🏻
-I'm Hailee Hyungyeong Hong, an undergraduate student who is studying **Statistics and Mathematics** at Sungkyunkwan University.
+I'm Hailee Hyungyeong Hong, an undergraduate student who is studying **Statistics & Mathematics** at Sungkyunkwan University.
 I'm mainly interested in **Time Series Analysis & Causal Inference**, and currently preparing for graduate school for further studies!

 ### Techs